ga4gh/catvar-spec/schema/cat-vrs/def/CategoricalVariant.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
-   *  - mappings
-      - :ref:`ConceptMapping`
-      - 0..m
-      - A list of mappings to concepts in terminologies or code systems.
-Each mapping should include a coding and a relation.
    *  - type
       - string
       - 1..1